+(A) A strong commitment by Federal agency and non-Federal entity leadership to Federal program integrity;

+(B) Federal agencies strengthening partnerships and working cooperatively with non-Federal entities and their auditors; non-Federal entities and their auditors working cooperatively with Federal agencies;

+(C) A focus on current conditions and corrective action going forward;

+(D) Federal agencies offering appropriate relief for past noncompliance when audits show prompt corrective action has occurred; and

+(E) Federal agency leadership sending a clear message that continued failure to correct conditions identified by audits likely to cause improper payments, fraud, waste, or abuse is unacceptable and will result in sanctions.

-(iv) Develop a baseline, metrics, and targets to track, over time, the effectiveness of the Federal agency's process to follow-up on audit findings and on the effectiveness of Single Audits in improving non-Federal entity accountability and their use by Federal awarding agencies in making award decisions.
+(iv) Tracking the effectiveness of the Federal agency’s follow-up processes, the effectiveness of single audits in improving non-Federal entity accountability, and the use of single audits in making Federal award decisions.
+The Federal agency should develop a baseline, metrics, and targets to track, over time, the effectiveness of the Federal agency’s process to follow up on audit findings.

-(4) Provide OMB annual updates to the compliance supplement and work with OMB to ensure that the compliance supplement focuses the auditor to test the compliance requirements most likely to cause improper payments, fraud, waste, abuse or generate audit finding for which the Federal awarding agency will take sanctions.
+(4) Provide OMB with annual updates to the compliance supplement.
+These updates include working with OMB to ensure that the compliance supplement focuses the auditor on testing the compliance requirements most likely to cause improper payments, fraud, waste, abuse, or generate audit findings for which the Federal agency will take action in accordance with § 200.505.
+Prior to submitting compliance supplement drafts to OMB, Federal agencies should engage with external audit stakeholders, the Federal agency’s Office of Inspector General, and the National Single Audit Coordinator (NSAC).

-(5) Provide OMB with the name of a single audit accountable official from among the senior policy officials of the Federal awarding agency who must be:
+(5) Provide OMB with the name of a single audit accountable official from among the senior policy officials of the Federal agency.
+The accountable official must be:

-(i) Responsible for ensuring that the agency fulfills all the requirements of paragraph (c) of this section and effectively uses the single audit process to reduce improper payments and improve Federal program outcomes.
+(i) Responsible for ensuring that the Federal agency fulfills the requirements of this section and effectively uses the single audit process to reduce improper payments and improve Federal program outcomes.

-(ii) Held accountable to improve the effectiveness of the single audit process based upon metrics as described in paragraph (c)(3)(iv) of this section.
+(ii) Accountable for improving the effectiveness of the Federal agency’s single audit processes in accordance with paragraph (c)(3)(iv).

-(iii) Responsible for designating the Federal agency's key management single audit liaison.
+(iii) Responsible for designating the Federal agency’s key management single audit liaison.

-(6) Provide OMB with the name of a key management single audit liaison who must:
+(6) Provide OMB with the name of a key management single audit liaison.
+The liaison must:

-(i) Serve as the Federal awarding agency's management point of contact for the single audit process both within and outside the Federal Government.
+(i) Serve as the Federal agency’s point of contact for the single audit process within and outside the Federal Government.

-(ii) Promote interagency coordination, consistency, and sharing in areas such as coordinating audit follow-up; identifying higher-risk non-Federal entities; providing input on single audit and follow-up policy; enhancing the utility of the FAC; and studying ways to use single audit results to improve Federal award accountability and best practices.
+(ii) Promote interagency coordination, consistency, and information sharing.
+This includes coordinating audit follow-up, identifying higher risk non-Federal entities, providing input on single audit and follow-up policy, enhancing the utility of the FAC, and identifying ways to use single audit results to improve Federal award accountability and best practices.

-(iii) Oversee training for the Federal awarding agency's program management personnel related to the single audit process.
+(iii) Oversee training for the Federal agency’s program management personnel related to the single audit process.

-(iv) Promote the Federal awarding agency's use of cooperative audit resolution mechanisms.
+(iv) Promote the Federal agency’s use of a cooperative audit resolution approach as described in paragraph (c)(3)(iii) of this section.

-(v) Coordinate the Federal awarding agency's activities to ensure appropriate and timely follow-up and corrective action on audit findings.
+(v) Coordinate the Federal agency’s audit follow-up processes and ensure non-Federal entities implement corrective actions for audit findings.

-(vi) Organize the Federal cognizant agency for audit's follow-up on cross-cutting audit findings that affect the Federal programs of more than one Federal awarding agency.
+(vi) Ensure the Federal agency fulfills its responsibility, as a cognizant agency for audit, to coordinate a management decision for cross-cutting audit findings under (a)(4)(viii) of this section.
+Cross-cutting audit findings means an audit finding where the same underlying condition or issue affects all Federal awards (including Federal awards of more than one Federal agency or pass-through entity).
+For example, this may include an issue related to the recipient’s accounting system.

-(vii) Ensure the Federal awarding agency provides annual updates of the compliance supplement to OMB.
+(vii) Ensure the Federal agency provides OMB with annual updates to the compliance supplement consistent with the compliance supplement preparation guide.